richiexuetang/pokeCare/README.md

-# eShop Reference Application - "Northern Mountains"
+# pHealth Reference Application - "Gotta Patch 'em All"

 A reference .NET application implementing an e-commerce website using a services-based architecture.